top of page

 Kindy-0109.jpg

-The vision of the International Angel Kindergartens is to uplift young children out of hopeless poverty, to feed the bodies and minds of the youngest and most vulnerable children and to give them hope and a brighter future.
+The vision of Angel Kindergarten is to uplift young children out of hopeless poverty, to feed the bodies and minds of the youngest and most vulnerable children and to give them hope and a brighter future.

-Early years education for 2 to 6 year olds has been provided at two International Angel Kindergartens.
-Both kindergartens provide daily sanctuary, education and food for 200 of the most vulnerable children from Kibera.
+Early years education for 2 to 9 year olds has been provided at Angel Kindergarten, which provides daily sanctuary, education and food for the most vulnerable children from Kibera, including integration of children with hearing impairment and other additional special needs.

-The kindergartens are clean, bright learning spaces which provide a stimulating learning experience with well qualified, sensitive and experienced Kenyan teachers.
-We want every child in our Kindergartens to develop emotionally, physically, spiritually and academically.
+The kindergarten is a clean, bright learning space which provides a stimulating learning experience with well qualified, sensitive and experienced Kenyan teachers.
+We want every child in our Kindergarten to develop emotionally, physically, spiritually and academically.

 Our hope is that the disadvantaged background of all our children is compensated by an excellent education.